scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/index.rst

 Its primary function is to automate interactions with a device, thereby enabling Hardware-In-the-Loop (HIL) testing, End-Of-Line (EOL) configuration, and complex debugging sequences.

-Given the multi-client design of the Scrutiny Debugger Server, it’s possible to execute one or multiple scripts while concurrently monitoring the connected device via the Graphical User Interface (GUI).
+Given the multi-client design of the Scrutiny Debugger Server, it is possible to execute one or multiple scripts while concurrently monitoring the connected device via the Graphical User Interface (GUI).